hurtn/ranger-migration/deployment.md

 -  dbname: This is the name of the database created in step 3 above
 -  dbschema: Database schema, usually dbo
 -  basestorageendpoint: This is the filesystem endpoint of the target storage location e.g. https://[storage_accoount].dfs.core.windows.net/[container]
--  HiveDatabaseConnxStr: This is the connection string to the Hive metastore using SQLAlchemy format e.g. user:password@FQDN_or_IP:port
+-  HiveDatabaseConnxStr: This is the connection string to the Hive metastore.
+Depending on the Hive database engine, either use the MS SQL Server connection string format as above or use the MySQL SQLAlchemy format e.g. mysql+pymysql://[user:password@FQDN_or_IP:port]/[databasename]?charset=utf8mb4
 -  ScheduleStoreAppSetting: How frequently the Apply policies application will run in NCRONTAB expression format i.e. {second} {minute} {hour} {day} {month} {day-of-week} so every 5 minutes would be 0 */5 * * * *
 -  ScheduleApplyAppSetting: How frequently the Apply policies application will run in NCRONTAB expression format i.e. {second} {minute} {hour} {day} {month} {day-of-week} so every 5 minutes would be 0 */5 * * * *
 -  ScheduleInitialiseAppSetting: How frequently the intialise application will run.
 This is not really meant to run on a schedule but is designed to be run once therefore we set this schedule to an obscure time so that it hardly ever would run on a timer, however we set the app to run on startup in the function.json file.
 Additionally there is the initialiseSQL config parameter below which when set to 1 will run the DDL, and then when set to 0 will effectively do nothing.